aakashns/deep-learning-workbook/README.md

 ## Credits

-The Jupyter notebook is based on the universal workflow for machine learning outlined in the book [Deep Learning With Python](https://www.manning.com/books/deep-learning-with-python).
+The Jupyter notebook is based on the universal workflow for machine learning outlined in the book [Deep Learning With Python](https://www.manning.com/books/deep-learning-with-python) by François Chollet, the author of [Keras](https://keras.io/).